 How To Become A Chartered Market Technician® (CMT)

-Launched in 1973, the Market Technicians Association (MTA) is a nonprofit organization that oversees the education and certification of technical analysts within the global financial industry.
+Launched in 1973, the CMT Association is a nonprofit organization that oversees the education and certification of technical analysts within the global financial industry.
 Today, the MTA includes more than 4,500 members in over 85 countries throughout the world and is the preeminent organization for educating (and credentialing) financial market technicians.

 To earn your CMT designation, you must meet the following requirements: